empowerID/empowernow_docs/docs/services/experience/plugin_guide.md

 ---

 ### Overview
 This is a copy‑paste‑ready guide to write, deploy, and test a plugin in the Experience app, covering config, BFF, SPA wiring, PDP gating, and E2E tests.
+It assumes the reader understands why a CSP‑safe, same‑origin plugin model is needed:

+- Many vendor "extension" models require cross‑origin scripts or iframes which weaken CSP and make per‑plugin governance hard
+- UI‑only extensions often bypass centralized authorization; we pre‑gate via AuthZEN decisions before mounting
+- Experience enforces per‑plugin allow‑lists and rate limits in the BFF and stamps `X‑Plugin‑Id` for auditability

 ```mermaid
 flowchart LR